xenanetworks/open-automation-utilities/docs/source/read_log/log_msg_struct.rst

 ``MSG``: log message type.

-``TX``: ANLT test frame transmitted by the port to the remote port.
+``TX``: AN/LT test frame transmitted by the port to the remote port.

-``RX``: ANLT test frame from the remote port received by the port.
+``RX``: AN/LT test frame from the remote port received by the port.

 Message Content
 ----------------